MooersLab/pymolsnips/README.md

 Seventh, tab completion includes more information about the matched items.
 Eighth, the tooltip, activated with shift-tab, shows information about selected objects.

-Like Jupyter Notebook extensions, *JupyterLab* extensions are written in Javascript, but the extensions for *Jupyter Notebooks* have not been ported to *JupyterLab*.
-The corresponding functionalities are being rebuilt by many volunteer developers.
-The extensions include support for vim keybindings in the text editor as well as in the editor of Juptyer notebooks.
-The latter functionality enables rapid navigation of the notebook cells without using the mouse.

 *JupyterLab* can support manuscript writing if tex or markdown files more directly than *JupyterLab*.
 This is the main reason that I would consider using *JupyterLab*.